-We have a Notice of Intent ("NOI"), and have received 4 amendments to the NOI at Goldstrike allowing for up to 9.76 acres of disturbance for access and drill sites.
-In February 2017, we applied for an additional NOI for a further 1.8 acres of disturbance in the property's Mineral Mountain area.
-In March 2016, we applied to the U.S. Bureau of Land Management ("BLM") for a full PoO we expect to receive approval at the end of Q2 2017.
-The Company also expects to report a first-time mineral resource estimate in a revised technical report in late Q2 2017.
+In March 2016, we applied to the U.S. Bureau of Land Management ("BLM") for a PoO; we expect to receive approval in mid-June 2017.
+The Company is working under a Notice of Intent ("NOI") allowing for up to almost 10 acres in disturbance.
+In April 2017, the Company received an additional NOI for a further 1.8 acres of disturbance in the property's Mineral Mountain area.
+The Company expects to report a first-time mineral resource estimate in a revised technical report in Q3-Q4 2017.